Target pest: Equisetum arvense (Equisetales: Equisetaceae), field horsetail

 Landcare Research (2021e) - 7 releases made in the year Sep 2020 - Aug 2021.

 Landcare Research (2021g) - since approval to release the field horsetail weevil in 2017 it has been a struggle to establish field populations, probably due low numbers available for release.
 Following the success of a new rearing technique in 2020, 2,670 weevils have now been released; over 80% of these since rearing methods were improved.
-Releases have been made at six sites, all in Rangitikei District.
+Releases have been made at six sites, all in Rangitikei District of the lower North Island.
 Assessment plots have been set up at five of these sites so impacts of the weevil on the target weed can be evaluated.

 Landcare Research (2020d) - establishment has yet to be confirmed.
 To date, no weevils have been recovered from the field, although the release sites have not been visited this year.